MHNF: Multi-hop Heterogeneous Neighborhood information Fusion graph representation learning

 \subsection{HSAF: Hierarchical Semantic Attention Fusion model.}

 After obtaining the information of different hops under each path in Section 4.2, the information of different hops and different paths needs to be fused.
-This section integrates two levels of information, including: (1) the fusion of information from different-hop neighbors in one path, (2) the fusion of different-path information.
+This subsection integrates two levels of information: (1) the fusion of information from different-hop neighbors in one path and (2) the fusion of different-paths information.
 First, we fuse the information of different hops in one path obtained in Section 4.2.
-Since the information of different hops can reflect the different characteristics of nodes.
+The information of different hops can reflect the different characteristics of nodes.
 To efficiently distinguish the importance of different hops to the expression of node information, an attention fusion model is designed and implemented.
-By this model, different hop-attention weights can be learned, and then the learned weights can be used to selectively fuse different hops of information.
-Specifically, using the following equation to learn the importance of different hops:
+Using this model, different hop-attention weights can be learned, and then the learned weights can be used to selectively fuse different hops of information.
+Specifically, the following equation is used to learn the importance of different hops: